 The role of customs is confined to the verification of export documents, for example, invoices.
 Revenue does not make any refunds directly to travelers under this scheme.

-A traveller within the context of this section means a person whose domicile or habitual residence is not situated within the Union and includes a person who is normally resident in the Union but who, at the time of the supply of the goods, intends to take up residence outside the Union in the near future and for a period of 12 consecutive months.
+A traveller within the context of this section means a person whose domicile or habitual residence is not situated within the Union.